 What is Open & Closed in Whatcom County During COVID-19

-May 5th a few things will start opening back up here in Whatcom County.
+Whatcom County has now moved into Phase 2!
 As things open I plan on keeping you updated with what might be fun for you to do with your kids.

 Below is a list of what is open and closed in the Whatcom County area.
 I will continue to monitor for new information in Bellingham, Ferndale, Lynden, and Blaine and will update and add to this list accordingly.
 Keep in mind that this list is accumulated from MANY sources and although I do my best to be accurate, there is room for human error.
 If you find a mistake, please contact me through the website.

 While we do our best to keep our website up to date, especially with any recent posts, posts may have outdated details as they were written prior to COVID-19.
 Please check directly with the source for any last-minute changes.
 For all healthy-related information on COVID-19 visit the Whatcom County Health Department website: https://www.whatcomcounty.us/3329/Novel-Coronavirus-COVID-19

 Many people are using the Bellingham park and trail system to get outside, get fresh air and exercise.
 Please make sure that you are following the Whatcom County Health Department Guidelines and Governor Inslee's "Stay Home, Stay Healthy" order by practicing safe social distancing, keep moving and return home.
 The City has over 3,400 acres of park land and 80 miles of trails to explore.

 Currently parks and trails are open with restrictions in place:

 - Playgrounds, sports courts, fenced dog off leash areas and ballfields are closed